yepengliu/adaptive-text-watermark/README.md

 ```

 ## Semantic Mapping Model Training
-One trained Semantic Mapping Model is in 'model/'
+One trained Semantic Mapping Model is in `model/semantic_mapping_model.pth` for direct use.
+Feel free to train your own model using `smm_training.ipynb`.

 ## How to use
 ### Demo usage: generate a watermarked text given a prompt using OPT-6.7B